epfl-ada/ada-2020-project-milestone-p3-p3_limonada/README.md

 * Giorgio Savini

 # Title
-Influence of oil on the wellbeing of a country
+Influence of oil on wellbeing and peace in a country

 # Abstract
 Observing the plot of variable importance by mean decrease in Gini score in the paper (Figure 4), we noticed that the model developed by the authors does not show oil to be an influential factor for the outburst of a civil war.
 In contemporary history, however, oil has been perceived to be at the centre of many important geopolitical conflicts.
-We will therefore shift the focus from civil wars to wars in general.
-In our analysis, we will focus not only on the influence of oil on conflicts, but we will also try to evaluate its influence (or lack thereof) on the wellbeing of a country in general.
+We will therefore shift the focus from civil wars to any conflict in a country's territory.
+In our analysis, we will focus not only on the influence of oil in conflicts, but we will also try to evaluate its impact (or lack thereof) on the wellbeing of a country in general.
 To do this, we will look at economic indicators, such as income inequality and GDP per capita, as well as social ones like illiteracy rate, life expectancy, etc.
 The final goal is to assess whether the common perception of oil as a major player in the stability and wellbeing of a country is mirrored by our findings.